colinschlecht/youth-juice/README.md

 ## Dev Stories
 (General to do list for PanPan and ColCol)

-* The form to create a recipe should generate a recipe, while also generating a new ingredient object and associates them in the join table.
+DONE * The form to create a recipe should generate a recipe, while also generating a new ingredient object and associates them in the join table.
 Pan should cook some chicken.